tldr-pages/tldr/pages/linux/dnf.md

 # dnf

-> Package management utility for RHEL, Feodra, and CentOS (replaces yum).
+> Package management utility for RHEL, Fedora, and CentOS (replaces yum).

 - Synchronize list of packages and versions available.
 This should be run first, before running subsequent dnf commands: